-Protected What do you know4?
-What does this mean - what are the What can you do 7 ? characteristic group What do people tell you5?
+Protected What do you know 4 ?
+What does this mean - what are the What can you do 7 ? characteristic group What do people tell you 5 ?
 Summary of data and feedback about service users and the wider community/ public Who uses the service?
 Who doesn't and why?
 Feedback/complaints?
 Any differences in outcomes?
-Why? potential impacts of the proposal(s)6?
-Consider positive and negative impacts On service users / the public AND, where relevant, staff if your proposals relate mainly to a staff restructure or reorganisation, you should use the template here What reasonable mitigations to reduce or avoid the impact can you propose?
-How will you communicate/engage or provide services differently to create a 'level playing field' - e.g. consultation materials in easy read or hold targeted engagement events If there is no current way of mitigating any negative impacts, clearly state that here and consider other actions you could take in the action plan in section 4. is given in a way that respects an individual's race, ethnicity and culture.
+Why? potential impacts of the proposal(s) 6 ? - Consider positive and negative impacts - On service users / the public - AND, where relevant, staff if your proposals relate mainly to a staff restructure or reorganisation, you should use the template here What reasonable mitigations to reduce or avoid the impact can you propose?
+How will you communicate/engage or provide services differently to create a 'level playing field' - e.g. consultation materials in easy read or hold targeted engagement events If there is no current way of mitigating any negative impacts, clearly state that here and consider other actions you could take in the action plan in section 4. ethnicity and culture.
 This ensures a person-centred approach and can achieve higher levels of engagement between care providers and services users, friends and family.
-Language and culture can be a barrier in terms of care giving. competent adult social care workforce that will have increased basic skills.
-The care sector induction is part of this project and will train more individuals to be aware of different religions, belief and culture. had training in equality, diversity and inclusion that include all protected characteristic groups.
+Language and culture can be a barrier in terms of care giving.
+The care sector induction is part of this project and will train more individuals to be aware of different religions, belief and culture. groups.
 Religion or belief 13 The majority of Herts residents are Christian (58%) with 27% stating that they have no religious beliefs.
 Observing an individual's religious beliefs when providing an individual with care and support is hugely important.
-An awareness of religions and beliefs is part of the induction for adult social care The care sector induction is part of this Strategy's implementation plan and will train more individuals to be aware of different religions, belief and culture.
+An awareness of religions and beliefs is part of the induction for adult social care staff.
+The care sector induction is part of this Strategy's implementation plan and will train more individuals to be aware of different religions, belief and culture.
 This will have a positive impact when providing care and support, but will also benefit the community in which these individuals live.
 Participants may more readily engage with further training opportunities where they know they are treated with fairness and respect The Strategy will allow sharing of best practice across partnerships involved.
 All training Providers used will already have had training in equality, diversity and inclusion that include all protected characteristic groups.